Home / Blog / Save Tab Groups

 Tab Group Sync Across Devices

-Chrome Help says tab group changes sync across devices when browsing history and tabs are synced with the same Google Account.
+Chrome syncs tab group changes across devices when browsing history and tabs are synced with the same Google Account.
 To check this, go to Settings > You and Google > Sync and confirm that tabs and browsing history are included.

 Saving Tab Groups on Mobile